 My parents have been through a LOT, and have their own stories I hope they’ll tell someday about being an interracial couple and their experience raising biracial children.
 Thankfully despite all of those things, they stuck together and have been married for almost 39 years.

-Now I am raising two biracial children (read about our weird family here) and something recently happened with my daughter that reminded me some days nothing has changed…
+Now I am raising two biracial children, who are a huge part of our weird family, and something recently happened with my daughter that reminded me some days nothing has changed…

 As a biracial woman who has dealt with being questioned my whole life, I am tired.